scripting/feedlandInstall/worknotes.md

 3. cd into the directory containing feedland.js and npm install.

-<code>npm install</code>

 Of course you need to reboot FeedLand to reflect the new setup.

-To test, sign off and sign back on.
-Try creating a new account.
-Please report any problems in this thread.

 I have also updated the docs to reflect this new feature.

 Previously confirmations expired after one hour by default.
 I changed the default to 24 hours.
 There were complaints that they expired too quickly.
 It's hard for me to understand what causes the delay, but let's give them a bit more grace.
 You can of course change this setting.

 <code>confirmationExpiresAfter: 60 * 60 * 24,</code>

+To test, sign off and sign back on.
+Create a new account.
+Please report any problems <a href="https://github.com/scripting/feedlandInstall/issues/37">in this thread</a>.

 #### 5/26/23 by DW